Learn 1000s of English words with our vocabulary builder.

-A logosglyph is a word that looks like what it means.
+What Is a Logosglyph?A logosglyph is a word that looks like what it means.
 For example:

 - The word bed looks like a bed.